Bipolar disorder in teens defined

 - extreme feelings of sadness and isolation

 - changes in appetite, loss of weight

 Bipolar disorder in teens is more common when one or more parents or relatives have the disorder, as well.
 Researchers haven’t found the specific gene causing bipolar disorder in teens, but more research is being done.

-Asheville Academy for Girls is a residential treatment center in a traditional school setting for young girls ages 10-14.
+Asheville Academy is a residential treatment center in a traditional school setting for young girls ages 10-14.
 Asheville Academy helps treat bipolar disorder in teens with a therapeutic community setting and a clinically intensive program.
 Taking an experiential, personalized approach to therapy, Asheville Academy helps girls with emotional and behavioral struggles reconnect with their families.

 Recently, the American Heart Association published a statement describing recent findings of a connection between mood-related disorders such as depression and bipolar disorder in teens and an increased risk for markers of heart disease.
 The possible connection between mood disorders and heart-related health, according to researchers, is inflammation and oxidative stress.
 In the brain, excessive inflammation and oxidative stress can impair the brain’s circuitry.
 The markers causing the inflammation can also damage the innermost lining of blood vessels.